Mephistopheles and Margaretta: Description

 The statue is 177.2 cm tall and carved out of a single block of sycamore wood.
 It is exhibited with a mirror placed behind it, allowing viewers to observe both sides at the same time.

 The obverse is a depiction of a confident and arrogant Mephistopheles, wearing a hood and boots, and with a smirk on his face.
 On the reverse side, Gretchen is depicted with her head bowed, appearing as a simple girl with downcast eyes.

-The dichotomy of good and evil is emphasized by the innocence of the female figure, a demure woman holding a prayer book in her hand, contrasting with the depiction of evil exemplified by Mephistopheles.
+The dichotomy of good and evil is emphasized by the contrast between the innocence of Margaretta, a demure woman holding a prayer book in her hand, and the evil exemplified by Mephistopheles.

-The sculpture represents the thin line between the duplicity of good and evil as represented by Margaretta and Mephistopheles, respectively.
-The male image stands proud in a hooded cloak, heeled boots and has a long, gaunt face with a cynical smile, while Margaretta is shown as a shy girl with a prayer book in her hand, and downcast eyes, lost in love.